St. Patrick Parish, located in Yorkville, Illinois, is an active Catholic Church with over 2,000 parish families.

 Faith Formation at St. Patrick Parish comes to families through two formats: Family Formation for Grades K-6 and Coming Together Nights for Grades 7-8.

 Alpha is a series of sessions exploring the basics of Christian faith in a fun, pressure-free environment.
 Each session includes watching a short film followed by a discussion where you can share what you think with a small group of people just like you.
 The course is offered several times during the year, is free to attend, and offers an opportunity to get to know people in the parish.

-St. Patrick Parish began as a mission church of St. John the Baptist Parish in Somonauk.
-The church was erected and dedicated in Bristol in 1885 and eventually came under the supervision of St. Mary Parish in Plano.
-In 1948, Bishop Martin McNamara of the Diocese of Joliet invited the Marian Fathers of the Immaculate Conception to take over St. Patrick Mission and St. Mary Church in Plano.
+St. Patrick Parish church was erected and dedicated in Bristol in 1885.
+In 1948, Bishop Martin McNamara of the Diocese of Joliet invited the Marian Fathers of the Immaculate Conception to take over St. Patrick.
 Land was obtained in the 1980s to accommodate the future growth of St. Patrick Mission.